icornelius/plain-text-tutorials/essay-revision-tutorial.md

     Instead, edit the Markdown.
     Consult the documentation for [Pandoc's Markdown](https://pandoc.org/MANUAL.html#pandocs-markdown) as necessary.

-    If you find an error in your bibliographic data, edit this in Zotero, then regenerate the JSON file, following the instructions in (@csljson)
+    If you find an error in your bibliographic data, edit this in Zotero.
+    If you checked the box "Keep updated" in (@csljson), Zotero will automatically regenerate the JSON file containing your machine-readable bibliographic data.

 (@) Repeat (@test) and (@bugfix) as necessary.